deatheater01/scrawl-editor/README.md

 # scrawl-editor
-INTRODUCTION TO xv6

-The job of an operating system is to share a computer among multiple programs and to provide a more useful set of services than what the hardware alone supports.
-The operating system manages the low-level hardware, so that, for example, a word processor need not concern itself with which video card is being used.
-It also multiplexes the hardware, allowing many programs to share the computer and run (or appear to run) at the same time.
-Finally, operating systems provide controlled ways for programs to interact, so that they can share data or work together.

-The operating system, xv6, provides the basic interfaces introduced by Ken Thompson and Dennis Ritchie’s Unix operating system, as well as mimicking Unix’s internal design.

-The latest xv6 source is available via: git clone git://github.com/mit-pdos/xv6-public.git

-Nowadays xv6 can be run using the open-source emulator qemu.

-User programs can be added to xv6 by adding the source code into its directory and modifying its MakeFile.

-It has originally 21 system calls, it also allows the addition of user defined system calls.

-It supports a pre-emptive process scheduler.
-Round robin scheduling has been implemented in xv6

-INTRODUCTION TO SCRAWL

 Xv6 is an educational operating system with very basic functionalities.
 One of the major requirements of any operating system is a text editor and we found that it doesn’t have one!!
 So, we have developed an editor to be integrated into xv6.